cjdbarlow/Part-One/distribution.md

     * Is important only when it is very high
     * Is important in duration of action as it also relates to affinity for *tissue* proteins
 * **Regional blood flow**
-Affects concentration gradients between blood and tissue.
+Affects concentration gradients between blood and tissue, and is affected by cardiac output.
 Regions include:
   * Vessel Rich Group
     * Brain
     * Heart